hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 Writing a container file of 1 GB or more may take a while.
 So you sometimes have to be patient.

-When the script is finished, the safe's directory should be accessible, and there should be (only) a subdirectory called "lost+found" inside it.
+When the script is finished, the safe's directory should be accessible, and there should be (only) a subdirectory called `lost+found` inside it.
 So right after creation the safe is open.
 You then can write other content into the directory.
-When you're done, leave the directory and run "umosa_new" to close it (closing the directory won't work, while you're still in it).
-After the directory was closed, the container file still holds the contents, but they cannot be accessed until the directory is mounted again by running "mosa_new".
-But to successfully run "mosa_new", the safe's password is required.
+When you're done, leave the directory and run `umosa_new` to close it (closing the directory won't work, while you're still in it).
+After the directory was closed, the container file still holds the contents, but they cannot be accessed until the directory is mounted again by running `mosa_new`.
+But to successfully run `mosa_new`, the safe's password is required.
 That's how using the safe works.

-So, the script "makecrypt.pl" is only run once to create the data safe.
-To open and close the safe afterwards, the scripts "mosa_new" and "umosa_new" are used.
+So, the script `makecrypt.pl` is only run once to create the data safe.
+To open and close the safe afterwards, the scripts `mosa_new` and `umosa_new` are used.

 License of "makecrypt.pl" : GNU GPL, version 3 (or above).